 86. The Monterra property should be annexed to the Salinas Rural Fire Protection District, and a fire station site should be provided in the Laguna Seca area.
-Annexation to CSA 39 and the provision of an interim fire station site on the Monterra property might be an acceptable alternative if the Salinas and the second with the strength of the state of the second second second second second second second second se
+Annexation to CSA 39 and the provision of an interim fire station site on the Monterra property might be an acceptable alternative if the Salinas and the second with the second of the second states and second second second second second second second second

 Rural/Laguna Seca site preference is not attainable for some reason.
+1.00

-87. The developer should enter into an agreement with the Salinas Rural Fire Protection District to help purchase some additional structural and wildfirefighting equipment.
+The developer should enter into an agreement with the Salinas Rural Fire Protection District to help purchase some additional structural and wildfirefighting equipment.

-89. Both the subdivision tentative map and the future improvement plans should be reviewed by the County Fire Warden and Salinas FPD Chief to assure that fire protection and prevention design features are included.
+89. Both the subdivision tentative map and future the improvement plans should be reviewed by the County Fire Warden and Salinas FPD Chief to assure that fire protection and prevention design features are included.
 These design features are listed in Section 2.9.3 of this report.

-88. The developer, Planning Department and fire agency officials should discuss and agree on an appropriate resolution of the secondary access issue on cul-de-sacs longer than 1000 feet. and the second and the second and the second s and a charge
+88. The developer, Planning Department and fire agency officials should discuss and agree on an appropriate resolution of the secondary access issue on cul-de-sacs longer than 1000 feet. net was here in the state of the and a de la ju 87.